Indian Reservation (album): Background

 The album is best known for the title track, which reached No. 1 in the U.S. on July 24, becoming the first and only number-one hit of (Paul Revere &) the Raiders.
 In Canada, the song peaked at No. 2 for four weeks.
 The single spent a total of 22 weeks on the Billboard Hot 100 chart.

 Production

 The album contains nine cover songs and one original, "The Turkey", written by Mark Lindsay, with backing by his own band, Instant Joy.

 Columbia also released a quadrophonic version of the album (CQ 30678).

+This album (with the Hard 'N' Heavy (with Marshmallow) album) was remastered from the original analogue tapes by Michael J. Dutton and reissued in 2019 by Dutton Vocalion in hybrid multi-channel SACD format.